 SUT 1101 - Tissue Banking I

-Framework and environment for the practice of Tissue Banking.
-Focuses on safety through surgical sterile technique, overview and history of tissue banking, quality systems and the ethical and regulatory requirements set by the American Association of Tissue Banking (AATB), the U.S. Food and Drug Administration (FDA) and related regulatory agencies.
+Provides the framework and environment for the practice of Tissue Banking.
+Focuses on history and organizational systems, ethics, rules and regulations, basic sciences, procurement, processing, distribution, and quality systems set by the American Association of Tissue Banking (AATB), the U.S. Food and Drug Administration (FDA) and related regulatory agencies.